 February 1963 Popular Electronics

-Remember tape recorders?
-They began going the way of the typewriter about three decades ago
+magazine, but they began going the way of the typewriter about three decades ago

 fire marshal, and housing contractors were recorded to ensure an accurate account

 What to Do with a Tape Recorder (until the hi-fi arrives)